for everything you need to know about strata...

 An IMPORTANT TIP - it's no good waiting until something happens only to find out that the insurance you signed up for doesn't quite go far enough leaving you 'out of pocket' if something happens so make sure you know all the details well ahead of time.

 The mortgagee of a lot may also require the borrowing owner to take out specific insurance cover as part of the loan.
-Just be aware that this insurance covers the lender (in case you default on the loan) and not you and that this insurance is mandatory in most cases.
+Just be aware that this insurance covers the lender (in case you default on the loan) and not you and that this insurance is mandatory in most cases - especially when the 'loan-to-value-ratio' is high.
 Please contact your lender for more details on this cover.

-Another IMPORTANT TIP - For all sorts of strata insurance, it's always best to contact a company that specialises in strata insurances.
+Another IMPORTANT TIP - For all sorts of strata insurance, it's always best to contact an insurer or insurance broker that specialises in strata insurances.
 Like with most things, it'll save you lots of time, money and hassle in the long run to deal with someone who really knows what they're doing.

 After all, insurance has a very specific purpose and it's definition says it all....